neilrackett/md-sdl/README.md

 Unless you're lucky enough to own a TT or Falcon, you'd struggle to achieve more than 1-2 FPS using the Atari ST version of Simple DirectMedia Layer (SDL).
 Until now.

-Welcome to the SDL 1.2 video co-processor for the Atari ST with SidecarTridge Multi-device (MD), or MD/SDL for short.
+Welcome to the SDL 1.2 video coprocessor for the Atari ST with SidecarTridge Multi-device (MD), or MD/SDL for short.

-MD/SDL turns the RP2040 inside the MD into a graphics co-processor for SDL 1.2 applications running on the Atari ST, including [Doom](https://github.com/neilrackett/atarist-doom) and [Rise of the Triad](https://github.com/neilrackett/atarist-rott).
+MD/SDL turns the RP2040 inside the MD into a graphics coprocessor for SDL 1.2 applications running on the Atari ST, including [Doom](https://github.com/neilrackett/atarist-doom) and [Rise of the Triad](https://github.com/neilrackett/atarist-rott).

 ## Goals & Progress